-Why would I never again use Fidelity National Title to protect real estate?
-Four years ago a claim was filed with Fidelity National Title Insurance Company for me by their Title Officer for the loss of a mile long easement to 80 acres with views of the famous Napa Valley in California.
-The loss was valued at $0 based on an appraisal done by a Boise Idaho appraiser.
-I had to file a lawsuit against Fidelity National Title in order to settle the claim and felt that I was forced to settle.
+I would never use Fidelity National Title Insurance Company to protect my real estate.
+A claim was filed with Fidelity for me by their Title Officer for the loss of a mile long easement to 80 acres with views of the famous Napa Valley in California.
+Fidelity valued the loss at $0 by a Boise Idaho appraiser.
+After suing Fidelity I was forced to settle for a fraction of the loss.
+I question whether Fidelity National Title Insurance Company acted in Good Faith in the handling of my claim.

 Wednesday, August 7, 2013